Unthrottled/ultra-marathon/content/reflections/durationnotgood.md

 drinking liquids."
 However, I would also neglect to mention, that even with all my experience, I still manage to breath in fluids from time to time.
 I have not put as much deliberate effort into become drinking water that I have been developing my career skills.
 Effort such as, increasing my throughput by: rejecting social media, internet, and the news.
-Training myself to not pick up my phone and check for updates every five minutes.
+Sharpening my focus by training to not pick up my phone and check for updates every five minutes.
 [Trying to get the most sleep, so I can come back the next day and knock it out of the park.](../thestrugglebus/a_greatestchallenge)
 Also, a bunch of other things, but I think you get the point.

 Yet, the best I can hope from any mention of duration as merit, would be skepticism.
 Sure, I might have done what I said I have accomplished.
 However, you will not know that fact until you find yourself in my presence.
-Then I can prove to you that the activities I have done in that duration, greatly increased my value.
+Then I can prove to you that the activities, which I accomplished in that time frame, greatly increased my value.

 I have been searching for the meaning behind performing arduous tasks.
 At least with exercise the answer for that is easy.
 The more I work out, the better I feel as time goes on.
 Since I have been on both sides of the spectrum, sedentary and active, being active feels _leagues_ better.
 I still have not bought into getting ridiculously large muscles, or becoming super lean.
-The point seems to be lost when seeing what those goals cost.
+The point achieving those feats, seems to be lost when seeing what they cost.
 All that gets you is the ability to lift heavy things and to get more attention from others.
 All for the low price of draining the satisfaction of workouts and/or health.
 "Me make big weight go up and down.
-Me need attention from others to validate many time spent doing most difficult task."
+Me need attention from others to validate many times spent doing most difficult task."
 I say this as though I do not flex in the mirror or walk around shirtless.
 "Me big hypocrite, me try make excuse for why muscles not big or defined as others."

 # Sunk Cost